HenrikDK/DeltaForce/README.md

 # DeltaForce
-A simple containerized DB migration application that will run sql scripts from a git repository folder.
+A simple containerized DB migration service that will run sql scripts from a git repository folder.

 DeltaForce currently supports pgsql, mysql, mariadb, and mssql.